mantis3de/game-export-pipeline-docs/docs/reference/validation-checks.md

 The texture resolution is very high relative to the mesh's polygon count — the ratio of `(max texture dimension)² / triangle count` exceeds the **Texels per Triangle Warn** threshold.
 This usually means either the texture is oversized for the mesh detail, or the mesh is too low-poly to justify the texture budget.

 Disabled when **Check Textures** is off.

+### Texel density off target
+**Severity: Warning** · *opt-in*

+The asset's **texel density** — texture pixels per metre of surface — is outside the target band.
+Inconsistent density across a scene makes some surfaces look crisp and others blurry.
+Density is computed from the asset's UV area, its world-space surface area, and the largest texture it uses, then compared to **Target Texel Density** within a multiplicative **Tolerance** (e.g. 2.0 passes anything between half and double the target).

+Off by default — enable **Check Texel Density** (Rules tab) when you want consistent density across a set of assets.
+Typical targets: 512 px/m mobile, 1024 px/m PC, 2048 px/m hero assets.

 ### Mismatched texture resolutions
 **Severity: Info**